Ensemble Kalman Methods: A Mean Field Perspective: Conclusions and Open Problems

 \section{Conclusions and Open Problems}

 This paper presents a unifying perspective on the derivation, interpretation and analysis of ensemble Kalman methods through use of the ideas of mean field models, second order approximate transport and particle approximation.
-Both state estimation and parameter estimation (inverse problems) are studied, and similar ideas may be developed for joint parameter-state estimation problems.
-Furthermore, ideas have been presented in discrete time and, through specific parametric scalings, continuous time limits have been identified.
+Both state estimation and parameter estimation (inverse problems) are studied; similar ideas may be developed for joint parameter-state estimation problems but are not discussed in this paper.
+The ideas have been presented in discrete time and, through specific parametric scalings, continuous time limits have been identified.
 Our unifying approach constitutes a novel presentation of the subject, and creates a framework for the mathematical development of the subject area.

 Ensemble Kalman methods have been enormously impactful in the geosciences, where they originated, and are starting to be used in numerous other application domains.
 However, if they are to realize their potential for widespread adoption and application, many research challenges remain.
 These challenges are both in mathematical analysis and in the development of methodology.
 One of the biggest challenges is the following: some theory, and abundant numerical evidence, show that ensemble Kalman methods perform well at state estimation and at parameter estimation; however, there is very little theory, or empirical evidence, which identifies situations in which the statistical information in the ensemble constitutes valid approximate Bayesian inference.

-In mathematical analysis a number of substantial challenges are presented by ensemble Kalman methods, which we list here.
+The recent papers \citet{carrillo2022ensemble} and \citet{calvello2024accuracy} make first steps in this direction.
+In mathematical analysis a number of other substantial challenges are presented by ensemble Kalman methods, which we list here.

 \begin{itemize}